Vegetarian Gyoza

 - Asian Slaw: A refreshing Asian-inspired slaw made with shredded cabbage, carrots, and a sesame ginger dressing can provide a crunchy contrast to the soft texture of the gyoza.

 - Stir-Fried Vegetables: Prepare a side of stir-fried vegetables, such as bok choy, broccoli, bell peppers, and snap peas.
-This adds color, nutrition, and a variety of textures to your meal.
-Here is a good recipe: Vegetarian Cashew Stir-fry
+Try my Vegetarian Cashew Stir-fry for an easy pairing.

 Experiment with different combinations to find what suits your Vegetarian Gyoza best!